vividfog/nordpool-predict-fi/README.md

 # Nordpool FI Spot Price Prediction

 **This is a Python script that predicts electricity prices for the Nordpool FI market.
-The script fetches a 5-day weather forecast and a wind power forecast, and uses these to predict future Nordpool FI electricity prices, using a trained Random Forest model.**
+The script fetches a 5-day weather forecast and more, and uses these to predict future Nordpool FI electricity prices, using a trained Random Forest model.**

 - Live version: https://sahkovatkain.web.app (soon)